-IPM is the practice of using biological, cultural, mechanical, physical and ‘chemical’ interventions as a preventative or corrective control for plant health.
-Using larval and adult predatory and parasitic insects to target unwanted pests is a significant program within IPM.
+Integrated Pest Management is the practice of using biological, cultural, mechanical, physical and ‘chemical’ interventions as a preventative or corrective control for plant health.
+Using larval and adult predatory and parasitic insects to target unwanted pests is recommended within IPM.

 Planting a mix of annual, perennial, and flowering shrubs in a diverse range of colors, shapes, sizes, heights, and growth habits will help to attract a variety of beneficial insects.
 Including native plant species provides reliable, low maintenance forage and habitat.
 Grouping the same plant in a block creates a desirable insectary, as many pollinators feed on one species at a time.
 Planning for a continuous succession of blooming times provides valuable nectar and pollen that will keep beneficial insects nearby year-round.